Clarity logoClarity logoClarity

 What Are Stablecoins?
 USDC, USDT, and DAI Explained

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Stablecoins are cryptocurrencies designed to maintain a stable value, typically pegged 1:1 to the US dollar, by being backed by reserves of fiat currency, Treasury bills, crypto collateral, or algorithmic mechanisms.
-They combine the programmability and global accessibility of blockchain with the price stability of traditional currencies, making them essential for trading, DeFi, cross-border remittances, and as a digital dollar for users in countries with unstable local currencies.
+They combine the programmability and global accessibility of blockchain with the price stability of traditional currencies, making them useful for trading, DeFi, cross-border remittances, and as a digital dollar for users in countries with unstable local currencies.
 The total stablecoin market cap exceeds $200 billion as of 2026.

 If you've ever tried to use crypto for anything practical, you've run into the volatility problem.
 You can't price a freelance contract in ETH if the value might drop 20% before you get paid.
 You can't hold your savings in Bitcoin if you need that money for rent next month.
 And you can't easily move money between crypto platforms without converting to something with a stable value.